mindwebs/hf2020_cards/pages/_posts/default.md

 layout: blog
 ---

-This is a default card.
+This is a default card template.
 All the fields mentioned on the top are required to stay to our app not to fail.
 Please change the `title` to be **YOUR NAME** and the `institution` to be **YOUR COLLEGE/THE INSTITUTION YOU ARE WORKING WITH**.
 You can visit [our repo](https://github.com/mindwebs/hacktoberfest_2020_participation_cards) to add your own page and cards.

-You can provide an image for your card in the page by simply mentioning the `image` property in the headers.
-For that place your image at static folder and mention the `/image_name.ext` to make the image appear on your card.
+You can provide an image for your card in the page by simply using the `image` property in the header to add your image URL.

-If similarly you want to have an image on your page you can do the same thing, upload to the static folder and link it via markdown:
+See the example below:

 ![Our Logo Again](https://mindwebs.org/img/logo.png)